 Throat and Sinus Infections

 If you've had a bad cold or sinusitis recently, your breath could suffer.
 According to MedlinePlus, certain viruses can cause infection in the throat and sinuses.
 The infection could lead to a foul smell from the throat, which is often mistaken for typical bad breath.
 If you have bad breath accompanied by a sore throat, swollen tonsils or phlegm and discharge from the throat or sinuses, see your doctor.
 You may need antibiotics instead of mouthwash.

 When a hamburger or spicy foods leave you up all night with heartburn, it could be one of the causes of bad breath as well.
 Typically, your stomach acids help break down food and push it through your intestines.
 The National Digestive Diseases Information Clearinghouse states that gastroesophageal reflux (GER) occurs when your stomach contents flow back up into your esophagus.
 Not only is it painful, but it can cause a smelly gas to come out of your mouth: Bad breath.
 Your doctor can talk to you about GER management and medications to help control your symptoms.

 Food particles — such as those left over from the fish or garlic bread you just ate — can lead to bad breath.
 Food particles may become wedged between teeth and gums and leave behind an odor after you've finished eating.
-Chewing sugarless gum, sucking on a sugarless mint and using a disposable brush such as Colgate® Wisp® can rid your mouth of particles and give you fresh breath on the go.
+Chewing sugarless gum or sucking on a sugarless mint can give you fresh breath on the go.